FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 |float | 32 | approx 3.4028235E38 | Float |
 |double | 64 | approx 1.7976931348623157E308 | Double |
 |boolean | 1 | true, false | Boolean |

+### Declaring Primitive Types

+Data can be assigned to data variables in the form of literals.
+The exam explores some implications of setting literal data to typed variables where there is a type mismatch.

+Valid literals are numeric values in base ten, hexadecimal or octal forms.

+An unmodified integer value is assumed to be 32-bit int primitive.

+A value containing a decimal point is assumed to be a 64-bit double.

+In Java, single character value in single quotes is considered a valid char literal, but any characters surrounded by double quotes is considered to be a string literal.